axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 the case widget of the Portal dashboard is an interactable case list.
 Refer to (link to case widget of the dashboard) for more details.

-Below is a standard JSON definition of the case widget in the Portal dashboard.
+Below is a sample JSON definition of the case widget in the Portal dashboard.

 .. code-block:: html